We need your support…

 People may wonder what we spend the money on and, unfortunately, now the story of Richard inadvertently ordering a £90 bottle of wine covering the Giro d’Italia is in the public domain, listeners may have a false idea of how we run things.

 Although the regular podcasts are free to listen to, they are not free to produce.
-The cost of travelling to races, payment of production staff and contributors to the podcast, recording equipment, the cost of hosting thousands of megabytes of audio files all adds up.
+The cost of travelling to races, payment of production staff and contributors to the podcast, recording equipment and the cost of hosting thousands of megabytes of audio files all adds up.
 The Cycling Podcast is not owned by a major media company, we are independent, and so we have to raise every penny we spend either by sponsorship or from our listeners.

 Thank you for your continued support.